jdragon3001/Trace/README.md

 3. Implement proper error handling for database operations
 4. Check for existing records before insertion to prevent constraint violations

+### Exporting Tutorials

+OpenScribe supports exporting tutorials as PDF or DOCX documents:

+#### PDF Export
+- Fixed layout that looks the same on all devices
+- Screenshots embedded directly in the document
+- Option to include step numbers
+- Clean formatting for easy reading and printing

+#### DOCX Export
+- Editable format compatible with Microsoft Word and other office applications
+- Screenshots can be edited or modified after export
+- Structured document with headings and consistent formatting
+- Perfect for further customization after export

+To export a tutorial:
+1. Select a tutorial from your project list
+2. Click the Export tab
+3. Configure export options (format, title, include screenshots, include step numbers)
+4. Click "Export Documentation" and choose where to save the file

 ### Building for Production

 To create a production build: